 A better question might be, is a marriage without physical intimacy really a marriage?

 We’re not talking about the normal ebb and flow of things; when intimacy decreases and rises.
 We are talking about complete stagnancy of sexual marital intimacy.
 A plant without water might still have green leaves, might enjoy the rays of sunlight, and it might even be alive, but the truth is, it is droopy and lethargic, it’s sad, and it has lost its vibrancy.
-This metaphor resembles the state of a marriage without intimacy.
+This metaphor resembles the state of a without affection or intimacy.

 Tips to fix a sexless marriage

 Here are a few things you can do to fix lack of intimacy in your marriage:

 - Ask yourself and your partner how you both got here.